JavaScript Execution Context

 }

-line 10 is evaluated, the return statement causes the function to cease evaluation and returns the value 8. foo is removed from the execution context stack and the global execution context is restored as the running execution context.
-There is nothing more for the global execution context to evaluate so it is also removed from the execution context stack.
+The return statement causes the function to cease evaluation and the value 8 is returned.
+The foo execution context is removed from the execution context stack and the global execution context is the running execution context.

 Conclusion